 Ansar has been a very dedicated and hardworking student since childhood.
-He does not come from an educational background or a wealthy family, so he has to put in an extra effort to make his dream come true.
+He does not come from an educational background or a wealthy family, so he has to put in extra effort to make his dream come true.
 Ansar completed his 12th board exam with a brilliant score of 91% from a Marathi medium school.

 Thereafter he got a chance to study at Fergusson College, Pune where he graduated in Political Science securing himself 73%.

 While Ansar was in his first year of graduation, he was suggested to prepare for the UPSC exam by one of his college professors.
-So Ansar took his advice and simultaneously prepare for both UPSC and graduation.
+So Ansar took his advice and simultaneously prepared for both UPSC and graduation.
 Then with his perseverance and focus, Ansar cracked the UPSC exam at the age of 21 and became the youngest IAS officer in India.

 The path to success is always a Tough one,

 Struggles faced by the Youngest Ias in the history of India, Ansar Shaikh.

 Well after hearing about his family background, it is not hard to guess that his life was not a smooth one.